kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

                    (alias: lscm)
              List the syntax of command or - if omitted - of all commands supported by tmux.

-     list-sessions [-F format]
+     list-sessions [-F format] [-f filter]
                    (alias: ls)
-             List all sessions managed by the server.
-For the meaning of the -F flag, see the FORMATS section.
+             List all sessions managed by the server.  -F specifies the format of each line and -f a filter.
+Only sessions for which the filter is true are shown.
+See the FORMATS sec‐ tion.

      lock-client [-t target-client]
                    (alias: lockc)